OneSignal logo

 Message volumeGrowthStatus page updates (30d)Status page updates (90d)

-From January 22nd to April 22nd, Knock routed <1M messages through OneSignal.
-For adoption, OneSignal ranks 5th of 5 providers based on new channel connections, with adoption holding steady over the period.
-OneSignal reported 16 status page updates over the last 90 days, 5 of which were in the last 30 days.
+From March 3rd to June 1st, Knock routed 1M–10M messages through OneSignal.
+For adoption, OneSignal ranks 5th of 5 providers based on new channel connections, with adoption accelerating over the period.
+OneSignal reported 16 status page updates over the last 90 days, 6 of which were in the last 30 days.

 Response time